 • 18% of Boomers regularly shop both online and in-store.

-• Given the option, 47% of Baby Boomers would prefer to shop in-store instead of online.
+• Given the option, 60% of Baby Boomers prefer to shop in-store while 22% prefer to shop online.

 These data and insights were compiled by the Capital One Shopping team based on publicly available data.